 Tightness in the knee is sometimes referred to as "runner's knee," although it does not only happen to runners.
 This condition causes pain around or behind the kneecap, and can feel worse when walking or running downhill or descending stairs; you may even hear a crunching or clicking sound when you bend or extend your knee.
-There are several exercises you can do on a daily basis to remedy the problem.
+There are several exercises you can do on a daily basis to help remedy the problem.

 Tightness in the knee does not usually originate in the knee itself.
 In fact, it is likely that the problem is due to your feet and thighs, as they may not be in proper alignment while you are moving.
-Since the knee moves in a narrow groove in your thigh bone, when your legs and feet work efficiently, your knee moves smoothly with every step.
+Since the kneecap moves in a narrow groove in your thigh bone, when your legs and feet work efficiently, your knee moves smoothly with every step.

 Straight Leg Lifts

 HOW TO DO IT: Lie flat on the floor and holding one leg up as straight as possible while the other leg is slightly bent on the floor.
-Hold this pose for 10 seconds and repeat with the other leg.
+Hold this pose for two to three seconds and repeat with the other leg.
 Repeat this exercise 10 times with each leg.
 This exercise strengthens the quadriceps muscles and engages the muscles to support the knee.